Review · Remedies

 Who should buy, who should skip

-Buy this if you have early-stage CKD, your doctor has given you only vague dietary advice, and you want a structured, low-cost meal-planning starting point.
-The recipes and lab tracker are the standouts.
+Buy this if you have very early-stage CKD (stage 1 or 2), your doctor has given you vague dietary advice, and you want a structured, low-cost starting point for meal planning.
+Read it in the 60-day window.
+Keep it if the recipe book and lab tracker are worth $54 to you; refund it if they’re not.

-Skip this if you have stage 3b or higher CKD, are on dialysis, or have rapidly declining kidney function — you need a renal dietitian, not a PDF.
-Skip it if you take blood pressure meds, diuretics, or phosphate binders and won’t run the supplement list past your doctor first.
-And skip the supplement and detox sections regardless until a professional signs off.
+Skip this if you have stage 3b or higher CKD, are on dialysis, or have been told your kidney function is declining rapidly.
+You need a renal dietitian, not a PDF.
+Skip it if you’re taking blood pressure meds, diuretics, or phosphate binders — the supplement guide can interfere with these, and the product doesn’t warn you adequately.
+Skip it if you’re looking for a cure; there isn’t one in here.

 — Mara Vance